Vanille-N/meander.typ/ROADMAP.md

 - [ ] non-doc regular comments about the algorithm
 - [ ] Remind that meander can segment an arbitrary container, not just an entire page
-- [ ] README example that includes `placement: box` and container height.